9 Best Investment Apps in the UK for 2024

 eToro is a highly regarded investment provider whose global reputation and capacity for innovation have made eToro a household name in the financial industry.
 They offer an expansive selection of instruments to trade, with competitive pricing that earmarks them as a solid option for people looking to trade stocks.

-They were one of the first companies to introduce a ‘copy trading’ feature, which they promote heavily across their website and advertising channels.
-Their huge marketing spend, which includes a Super Bowl halftime ad, speaks to a company with grand ambitions to corner the investment market.
-Overall, eToro offers a good choice, good pricing, and excellent investment platforms.
+They were among the first companies to introduce a ‘copy trading’ feature, which they promote heavily across their website and advertising channels.
+Their massive marketing spend, which includes a Super Bowl halftime ad, speaks to a company with grand ambitions to corner the investment market.
+Overall, eToro offers a good choice, reasonable pricing, and excellent investment platforms.

 eToro Account Types: Live account, Corporate account, Professional account